NuID/cryptography/README.md

 > var hfn = Crypt.generateHashFn(Crypt.generateScryptParameters());

 // NOTE: This will work, but will return clojure types.
-// In advanced compilation, fields will be named non-deterministically, which makes this facility essentially unusable.
+// In advanced compilation, fields will be named non-deterministically
+// which makes this facility essentially unusable.
 // transit-js may alleviate this issue.
 > hfn("script?");
 ```